-For more awesome butternut squash recipes, check out 25 Amazing Butternut Squash Recipes You Need to Try This Fall + Winter – Even Desserts!
+Get more awesome butternut squash recipes: 25 Amazing Butternut Squash Recipes You Need to Try This Fall and Winter – Even Desserts!

 Here’s another fun and creative way to enjoy puff pastry piled high with ALL of your Thanksgiving leftovers!
 This pizza really is one of the best ways to enjoy Turkey Day leftovers!